-Face the railing, with the affected leg nearest the step; holding onto the railing, place the foot on the step and slowly step up lifting the unaffected leg from the floor; slowly lower the foot to the start position.
-You need to begin with a 2-4-inch step and progress to the higher step as tolerated.
+Face the railing with the affected leg nearest the step.
+Holding onto the railing, place the foot on the step, and then step up.
+Return to the start position.
+Start with a 2-4-inch step and progress to higher step as tolerated.

-Retro Leg Step-Up
+Retro Leg Step-up